Tejaswini Khedkar

 key takeaways`from what worked out

-• Functionality over glorification in enterprise internal tools.
+• Functionality over pixel-perfection in internal tools.

 how i could do things differently today